 ThemisZ.
 Born in Athens, internationally acclaimed aesthete and designer Themis Zouganeli, who designs for Dior Maison, Swarovski, and her namesake luxury lifestyle brand, has launched a hugely coveted collection of exquisite items inspired by her Greek origins and cosmopolitan upbringing.
 Her Greek father opened the first legendary disco in Mykonos called “9 Muses” in 1963.
 Her Polish mother served as a fashion stylist & luxury travel editor for Harper’s Bazaar in NYC, where she was voted as one of the best-dressed women in the early 70s.
 This inspiring mom later infused their entertainment spaces in Athens and Mykonos, with her incredible taste level.
 Themis, with International Relations studies at Tufts University in Boston, an MBA she finished in London, and a decade-long career in the British media industry, launched her eponymous interior design & decorating business upon her return to Athens, creating bespoke furniture and interior accessories for a discerning clientele in Greece and all over the world.
 Her ThemisZ collection, with a high-end resortwear line as the latest addition, is another bright step in her creative journey that epitomizes understated, unpretentious glamour, sophisticated nonchalance, and an effortless cosmopolitan spirit.
 Themis now divides her time between Athens, Mykonos, Gstaad, and London.
 Her straightforward, meaningful designs involving finest quality materials, exquisite craftsmanship, clean lines, and refined geometric patterns are selling out from Mykonos to Cannes, and from the Mediterranean to the Caribbean.
 Her sleek, artisanal made-in-Greece items are coveted within a very upscale, demanding market.
 Eye-catching kimonos, kaftans, dresses, ensembles, separates, bags, hats, and jewelry as well as the signature Kyklos, Kyma (‘circle’ and ‘wave’ in Greek), and Maze motifs are already included in the most discerning personal wardrobes on earth.
 You are highly recommended to check this brand online, or in-person in one of her flagship stores in Mykonos and Gstaad, or other stockists in Greece and Europe.

 Callista Crafts.
-Founded and run by women, this Greek luxury brand was built in 2013 around the idea of updating and redefining the classic tote style.
+Founded and run by women — with Elvira Panagiotopoulou of Di Gaia as Creative Director — this Greek luxury brand was built in 2013 around the idea of updating and redefining the classic tote style.
 Designs that are not affected by seasonal trends are developed with utmost precision and care by local craftswomen.
 As a nod to a signature iconic accessory and the concept of a heritage brand, each tote is hand-made using 950 stitches and 356 knots.
-Highest quality leathers and raw materials are sourced by Italian manufacturers that operate through a reliable and transparent production chain.
+The highest quality leathers and raw materials are sourced by Italian manufacturers that operate through a reliable and transparent production chain.
 Each piece is then assembled and put together by hand at the brand’s atelier in Athens through a meticulous process that minimizes waste.
 Bespoke & Repair services that extend each piece’s lifetime are offered as part of the services provided by a luxury brand.
 Part of the vision is a business plan that makes giving back to the community possible.
 Get to know this ‘girl power’ brand in their boutique downtown Athens on Voukourestiou street, other selected stores in Greece, Cyprus, Italy, Switzerland, Thailand, the US (including Bloomingdales and Neiman Marcus), and other countries.
 Additionally, you will find in the collection a few amazing sandal styles and small leather accessories.

 Serapis Maritime.
 Without a second thought, this is a highly conceptual brand tapping into surrealism, utility, and pure artistic expression.
 Embracing anonymity and invisibility – probably inspired by Martin Margiela – its designers appear as a collective creating clothes and objects/artworks inspired by the Greek and global maritime tradition.
 Prints of tankers and other relevant scenes have been coveted among eclectic fashionistas and trend-adopting celebrities, including Bella Hadid.
 The themes that are reworked to give a highly artistic edge to the result make us assume that members of this astonishingly inventive team might be insiders in the artistic circles and shipping industry, respectively.
 We marvel at their fashion photoshoots, giving an outlandish touch to the visual realism of a maritime documentary.
 Cult elements mix with an avant-garde way of thinking.
 Their brand name, which is that of a Greco-Egyptian god, is written with Greek characters, which might be a nod to the origins of this venture appearing as the product of a maritime corporation.
 A voyage of a company’s tanker ship from Poland to Saudi Arabia through the Suez Canal inspired their first collection, featuring images of the ship’s crew and journey transformed into innovative prints in silk paneled garments and accessories.
 Their limited-edition pieces include those made of 100% premium silk from Soufli, the town in North-Eastern Greece producing one of the finest silks in the world based on traditional weaving techniques that go back to the era of the Byzantine Empire.
 Highly eclectic retailers such as LN-CC.com, Opening Ceremony, and Number3store.com carry the collection.